ux3d/animation2gltf2/README.md

 [![](glTF.png)](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0)

-# Generate glTF 2.0 content
+# Generate Animation glTF 2.0 content

 gen2gltf2 is a command line tool for generating glTF 2.0 content.
 An animation rotation and translation can be generated.